limerencee/hacky-holidays-2020-writeups/attack-box.md

 64 bytes from 127.0.0.1: icmp_seq=2 ttl=118 time=0 ms <-- 💣
 ```

 There are many DNS rebinding tools, but I will be using a free online tool at [https://lock.cmpxchg8b.com/rebinder.html](https://lock.cmpxchg8b.com/rebinder.html).
 I set the initial IP to `8.8.8.8` and the updated IP to `127.0.0.1`.
-The output is an domain name that will do the DNS rebinding for us: `08080808.7f000001.rbndr.us`.
+The output is a domain name that will do the DNS rebinding for us: `08080808.7f000001.rbndr.us`.

 <p align="center">
   <img src="screenshots/attack-box-3.png" style="width:90%; border:0.5px solid black">